3 Essential Best Practices For Employee Survey Analysis Of Qualitative Data

 Following these three guidelines will ensure you get the most out of your qualitative survey data.

 Not that long ago, analysis of open-ended comment data was a laborious process; someone had to read each comment and sort it according to theme and sentiment.
 These days, qualitative data can be quickly sorted electronically.
+External research shows that ignoring survey results erodes morale and trust.
+Pair every key theme with a visible action plan so people see their input driving change.

 For example, if the employee survey analysis for the organization reveals low development opportunity scores, the quantitative data can be correlated to the comments, with favorable responses partitioned from unfavorable responses, and the comments for each compared.
 This will help answer the question of what is driving employee unhappiness on the development opportunity metric.
 The quantitative data may reveal the drivers of the discontent, but the qualitative data is more likely to provide an answer to why and what to do about it.